 - Install sensors to early detect potential equipment breakdowns

 - Take advantage of your data and reporting system

 - Get help with your system and equipment

 1. Perform risk audits

 It’s not fun to do, but it needs to be done nonetheless.
-Risk auditing is the fastest and most effective way to reducing downtime losses that may occur in the future.
+Risk auditing is the fastest and most effective way to reduce downtime losses that may occur in the future.
 An example of a risk audit is identifying obsolete equipment.

 Even in the most modern manufacturing companies, it is common to find equipment that is 10-20 years old.
-Furthermore, the equipment spare parts are often difficult to find because it is no longer produced by the company where you bought it.
+Furthermore, the equipment spare parts are often difficult to find because it is no longer produced by the company where you bought them.

 If the equipment is broken, there are many possible consequences, such as the safety of the workers around the engine, the quality of the products produced by the engine, and the long downtime due to difficulties in finding spare parts.
-With risk audit, you will be able to see problems that might arise, so that when downtime occurs, you won’t panic.
+With a risk audit, you will be able to see problems that might arise, so that when downtime occurs, you won’t panic.